 Studies of the relationship between religion and gender have often fallen into bifurcated camps, some focusing on religion as a source of empowerment, others seeing it as a source of repression and control.
 Social critiques and movements of liberation are also often portrayed as wholly separate from spirituality and the oppression and/or empowerment of women as separate from that of men.
 This conference was designed to call these sharp contrasts into question, with presenters addressing religious genderings in a more holistic and comprehensive way, one that takes into account their impact on both men and women, the effects of shifting notions of identity in the context of globalization, and the intersection of constructions of gender with attitudes toward sexuality.

-The program includes five extraordinary scholar-activists who will deliver plenary addresses and 15 paper presentations across two full days, Thursday and Friday, February 27 & 28, with an afternoon of undergraduate student papers Wednesday, February 26, co-sponsored by Chapman’s chapter of the National Religious Studies Honor Society, Theta Alpha Kappa.
-Additional co-sponsors of the conference include the Huntington and Francis Memorial Lectureship Funds, the Fish Interfaith Center, the Office of the Chancellor, Wilkinson College of Humanities and Social Sciences, and the Women’s Studies, LGBT Studies, and Asian Studies Programs.
+The program included five extraordinary scholar-activists who delivered plenary addresses and 15 paper presentations across two full days, Thursday and Friday, February 27 & 28, with an afternoon of undergraduate student papers Wednesday, February 26, co-sponsored by Chapman’s chapter of the National Religious Studies Honor Society, Theta Alpha Kappa.
+Additional co-sponsors of the conference included the Huntington and Francis Memorial Lectureship Funds, the Fish Interfaith Center, the Office of the Chancellor, Wilkinson College of Arts, Humanities, and Social Sciences, and the Women’s Studies, LGBT Studies, and Asian Studies Programs.